Subscribers to my substack get top tips from the episode. Click on this button to subscribe and join my community.

 Dec.
 16, 2021

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-Just when you thought that you’d got the hang of parenting, your child changes again... and now they're a teenager.
+Ask Rachel anything Just when you thought that you’d got the hang of parenting, your child changes again... and now they're a teenager.
 In this episode, we have a rummage in your parenting toolbox to work out what’s in there, and how useful it actually is.
 And in Tangling with your Teenager, we gather all of your suggestions to answer Natalie’s question.
 ‘How do I get my son to do what I say, and tidy his room?’
-Answers …
+Answers range from taking the door off to pretending there are mice in the …

 Listen to the Episode